 There are options at the bottom of the page for further filtering selections based on evaluation status and timestamp.

 Now that selections have been made, Taskstream will display rows of students and their submission status.

 For instructions on evaluating student submissions, please see our Evaluate a Student Submission resource.

-End of Week One Check-In
+Check-in / End of Week 1

 To facilitate a smooth student experience with Taskstream, we are requesting that instructor verify their Taskstream links and roster at the end of week one.
 Please follow these steps:

 - Locate the Taskstream assignment in the course and click the title.